 - Not a substitute for professional veterinary help.

 Some dog owners love to feed their friend everything their heart desires, including sweet treats.
 But many new dog owners are often shocked to find out that not only is chocolate bad for your dog—it’s actually poison.
-Even experienced dog owners can be caught off guard by chocolate’s effects on their pet.
 If your dog ate chocolate, here’s what you need to know.

 Pet MD has a great Chocolate Toxicity Meter to help guide you to determine the size of dog vs. the size of chocolate’s toxicity.
-If your medium-sized dog has eaten an ounce of dark chocolate, the toxicity meter is only two bars and you should monitor.
-But that same amount for your 13-pound Mini-Dachshund is much more toxic and reaches to the middle of the meter.
+If your medium-sized dog has eaten an ounce of dark chocolate, the toxicity meter is only two bars and you should monitor your dog.
+But that same amount for a 13-pound mini Dachshund is much more toxic and reaches to the middle of the meter.